 - A breakdown of areas for improvement as reported by your guests

 To keep your ratings high, be communicative and responsive to your guests — a great experience leads to a great review!
 Ensuring your cars are always in great mechanical shape, clean, and with a full tank when you hand over your keys are surefire ways to ensure that your guests always have a five-star experience.

 The Earnings section will give you a comprehensive summary of your earnings year-by-year, both for all your listings or for each individual listing.
 This page will break down your paid out earnings from completed trips and your missed earnings — in other words, potential earnings from the trips you’ve cancelled.
-You’re also able to view your transaction history in this tab (which shows when we’ve made deposits to your bank account for US owners, or to your PayPal account for non-US owners).
+You’re also able to view your transaction history in this tab (which shows when we’ve made deposits to your bank account for US hosts, or to your PayPal account for non-US hosts).

 This tab can be especially useful for hosts with multiple vehicles, to see which are the most successful on Turo.
 Keeping an eye on your missed earnings will also help you remember to keep your availability updated, so you can reduce cancellations and turn those missed earnings into money in your pocket.

 The Settings tab is where you can alter your host-specific settings, including your general pick-up and drop off hours (e.g. when you’re able to meet your guests) as well as options to enroll in owner-provided insurance.
 The settings on this tab will apply to all trip requests you can receive, as well as all listings you have within your account.